 Caregivers

-Patients may only have a caregiver assist them with administering their medicine or picking up cannabis if the patient’s medical provider certifies he or she is so physically or developmentally disabled that the person cannot administer his or her own medication.
-If a patient is too ill to travel or drive, but not so disabled that he or she cannot administer their medical cannabis, he or she cannot have someone pick up their medicine for them.
+Initially, patients could only have a caregiver assist them with administering their medicine or picking up cannabis if the patient’s medical provider certified he or she is so physically or developmentally disabled that the person could not administer his or her own medication.
+In 2021, the legislature approved a bill that allows all patients to have caregivers.

 Dosage and Possession Limits